uwmadisoncals/cals-main-plugins/threewp-broadcast/readme.txt

 = Hide broadcast from the users =

-The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" title="Premium Pack's page on the web"><em>Broadcast Premium Pack</em></a>.
+The broadcast meta box, menu and columns in the post view can be hidden from users / roles / blogs using <em>User & Blog Settings</em> plugin in the <a href="https://plainviewplugins.com/threewp-broadcast-premium-pack/" ><em>control plugin pack</em></a>.

-= Is php v5.4 really necessary? =
+= Is PHP v5.4 really necessary? =

 Yes.
 PHP v5.3 has been officially unsupported since the 14th of August, 2014.
+In fact, even 5.4 is no longer officially supported since September 2015.

 If your web host refuses to upgrade to a supported version, go find a new host.

 = Orphans? =